blynkkk/blynkkk.github.io/Widgets.md

 - Binary (anchor LINK to binary)

 **Color:**
-<br>Choose solid colors or gradients
+Choose solid colors or gradients

 **Source and input:**
-<br>You can use 3 types of Data source:
+You can use 3 types of Data source:

 **1. Virtual Pin**
-<br>Choose the desired Device and Virtual Pin to read the data from.
+Choose the desired Device and Virtual Pin to read the data from.

 **2. Tags**
-<br>SuperChart can aggregate data from multiple devices using built-in aggregation functions.
-For example, if you have 10 Temperature sensors sending temperature with the given period, you can plot average value on the widget.
+SuperChart can aggregate data from multiple devices using built-in aggregation functions.
+For example, if you have 10 Temperature sensors sending temperature with the given period, you can plot average value from 10 sensors on the widget.

 To use Tags:

-1. **Add Tag** (LINK to tags documentation) to every device you want to aggregate data from.
+a. **[Add Tag](http://docs.blynk.cc/#blynk-main-operations-control-of-multiple-devices-tags)** to every device you want to aggregate data from.
-2. **Push data to the same Virtual Pin** on every device. <br>(e.g. ```Blynk.virtualWrite (V0, temperature);```)
+b. **Push data to the same Virtual Pin** on every device.
+(e.g. ```Blynk.virtualWrite (V0, temperature);```)
-3. **Choose Tag as a source** in SuperChart Widget and use the pin where the data is coming to (e.g V0)<br>
+c. **Choose Tag as a source** in SuperChart Widget and use the pin where the data is coming to (e.g V0)<br>

-4. **Device Selector** (LINK to widget)
-<br>If you add Device Selector Widget to your project, you can use it as a source for SuperChart.
-In this case, when you change the device in Device Selector, chart will be updated accordingly

 	**Functions available:**